|DataQuest Solutions are pleased to provide advice on:-

 e.g. configuration of PC hardware with the operating system.

-Call or e-mail using the link at the bottom of this page, explaining the situation
+Call or e-mail using the contact details at the bottom of this page, explaining the situation

 and we will do our best to help.